 What should a modern database look like?

-We believe that, “Correctness, reliability, and user experience over raw performance” is a good guiding principle that, if followed, would lead to the development of a modern database platform that could keep the data infrastructure sprawl at bay.
+We believe that, “Correctness, reliability, and user experience over raw performance” is a good guiding principle that, if followed, would lead to the development of a modern data platform that could keep the data infrastructure sprawl at bay.

 This of course sounds great on paper, but prioritizing user experience over micro-benchmarks is not how most modern database companies try to differentiate themselves.